Victoria Coffey: Education and career

 Coffey's first paper, which she wrote in 1953, is about syphilis in children.
 Her research mainly focused on children born with congenital and metabolic diseases, and was completed with the help of the Medical Research Council, Trinity College Dublin and Professor Jessop of Meath Hospital.
 She then began to research sudden infant death syndrome (SIDS), and was one of the first women to study it.
 Her numerous publications covered most aspects of congenital disorders.
 In 1954, Coffey gave a paper on this topic at the Royal Academy of Medicine in Ireland.

 Coffey published her findings in the Irish Journal of Medical Science between 1955 and 1959.
-In recognition of her work in paediatrics, she was appointed lecturer in teratology at Trinity College Dublin in 1961, earning a Ph.D. from the University of Dublin in 1965 for a thesis on the incidence and aetiology of congenital defects in Ireland.
+In recognition of her work in paediatrics, she was appointed lecturer in teratology at Trinity College Dublin in 1961, earning a Ph.D. from Trinity College in 1965 for a thesis on the incidence and aetiology of congenital defects in Ireland.
 She published internationally and maintained her research output for several years after her retirement.
 Coffey founded the Faculty of Paediatrics at the RCPI in 1981 and was the first female president of the Irish Paediatric Society.

 Later life and legacy

-Coffey lived in Rathmines, a suburb of Dublin, with her parents before their deaths, and remained there until her own death.
-She died at 87 on 25 June 1999 in St. James's Hospital, where she had worked most of her life.
-She is buried in Glasnevin Cemetery, Dublin; according to Lynn Brady, Coffey's grave is at the LF103 Garden Section of the cemetery.
+Coffey lived on Cowper Road in Rathmines, a suburb of Dublin, with her parents before their deaths, and remained there until her own death.
+She died at 87 on 15 June 1999 in St. James's Hospital, where she had worked most of her life.
+She is buried in Glasnevin Cemetery, Dublin.

 On International Women's Day in 2018, Coffey was honoured for her outstanding contribution to medicine and was chosen to be part of "Women on Walls", an arts project hosted by RCSI in partnership with Accenture, with her portrait displayed in the RCSI's principal boardroom.